Exploring Ypsilanti Mitten: A #MittenTrip Through the Past and Present

 Half-off Grande margaritas and half-off appetizers were enough to have me humming “It’s Five O’clock Somewhere,” as I ordered cheese-stuffed baked avocados and a margarita.
 There were televisions in the bar where patrons were watching the Wolverines blow out Rutgers, delicious complimentary chips and salsa, and decor combining classic Mexican and modern elements.

 We both left talking about how we would like to go back for a full meal sometime soon.

 Full of knowledge, food, and beverage, we decided to head back to our hotel to watch a little bit of football while making room for dinner.
 We got caught up in “Gone Girl” on HBO before heading out for our last stop of the evening: ABC Microbrewery/Corner Brewery.

-Before heading back to the hotel, we considered going to B-24’s Espresso Bar for a quick pick-me-up, but decided that probably wasn’t wise as it was getting pretty close to our bed time (which is far earlier than it used to be!).
+Before heading back to the hotel, we considered going to B-24’s Espresso Bar (now closed) for a quick pick-me-up but decided that probably wasn’t wise as it was getting pretty close to our bedtime (which is far earlier than it used to be!).

 Though obligations were beckoning us back home, we had a few more stops to make.
-Even though we filled up on typical diner coffee at breakfast, we couldn’t resist stopping by Ugly Mug for something a little tastier.
-I ordered a latte featuring local honey, and enjoyed sipping it while people watching (a lot of beards!).
+Even though we filled up on typical diner coffee at breakfast, we couldn’t resist stopping by Ugly Mug (now known as Cross Street Coffee) for something a little tastier.
+I ordered a latte featuring local honey and enjoyed sipping it while people-watching (a lot of beards!).